Chinese Graduate Profiles

 Employment:

-“Always be willing to learn a new skill to increase your personal effective, a talent with all-round development are more competitive.
+“Always be willing to learn a new skill to increase your personal effectiveness; a talent with all-round development is more competitive.
 Moreover, get a part-time job or internship while in university.
-If necessary, get help from career centre in university, they are enthusiastic and professional.
+If necessary, get help from the career centre at the university; they are enthusiastic and professional.
 And most importantly: “Do what you love, love what you do.”Maxine Feng

 Academic Program: